CrossFit Level 2 certified

 If I could give advice to anyone thinking of starting CrossFit, I’d say don’t be scared.
 We’ve all been there.
 We’ve all failed at double-unders, been too weak to do a pull-up or came close to throwing up after a long workout.
 It’s a process, but it’s very rewarding and more fun than you’d expect.

-I have my CFL1 certificate and plan on obtaining my CFL2 in spring of 2018.
 I’m a Holy Ghost Prep alum and graduated from Penn State with a major in Management Science and Info Systems with a minor in Operations Management.
 At CFG, in addition to coaching, I’m in charge of Media, Apparel and Sound.

 My wife Angela, who introduced me to CrossFit, and our dog Gunner live in Chalfont.
 We love to travel and escape to Las Vegas whenever we can!